vferat/pycrostates/paper/paper.md

 microstate polarity inversions.

-Pycrostates API supports most of the analyses proposed in the literature [@MICHEL2018577] and in standard but non-python packages such as Cartool [@brunet_spatiotemporal_nodate] or MATLAB microstates EEGLab toolboxes.
+Pycrostates API supports most of the analyses proposed in the literature [@MICHEL2018577] and in standard but non-Python packages such as Cartool [@brunet_spatiotemporal_nodate] or MATLAB microstates EEGLab toolboxes.
 Pycrostates is built with a modular and scalable design, following modern development methods and standards to facilitate its maintenance and evolution over time.
-It offers a solid basis to the open-source community to use microstate methodology and to make it evolve.
+It offers a solid basis to the open source community to use microstate methodology and to make it evolve.
 Finally, new users will benefit from the exhaustive documentation and tutorials describing microstate analysis.

-With this contribution, the developer team is excited to provide the state of the art in microstates analysis and is looking forward to welcoming new contributors and users from the broader MNE, neuroscience, and electrophysiology communities.
+With this contribution, the developer team is excited to provide the state-of-the-art in microstates analysis and is looking forward to welcoming new contributors and users from the broader MNE, neuroscience, and electrophysiology communities.

 # Acknowledgements